 - VCSE Employment, Inclusion and Skills Focus Group

-Our partnership with Clinks ensures the voluntary sector in the North East is kept up to date with changes to criminal justice policy and provide the opportunity for a North East voice in Clinks policy responses.
+Our partnership with Clinks ensures the voluntary sector in the North East is kept up to date with changes to criminal justice policy and provides the opportunity for a North East voice in Clinks' policy responses.